-The incidence of allergic disease has increased dramatically in recent years.
-Although genes play an important role, the reasons for the increase are unclear.
-If the mother has a strong family history of allergic disease, she might be encouraged to follow certain guidelines in an effort to limit the onset and reduce the severity of allergic symptoms in her baby.
+Research shows that consuming peanuts while you are pregnant or breastfeeding has no impact on the development of peanut allergy in your baby.
+However, if a mother has a strong family history of allergic disease, she might be encouraged to follow certain guidelines in an effort to limit the onset and reduce the severity of allergic symptoms in her baby.

 The importance of breastfeeding for all moms and babies cannot be overstated.
-Admittedly, breastfeeding will not prevent the occurrence of allergic disease in babies with a strong family history of allergy, but exclusive breastfeeding for the first six months and continued breastfeeding for at least the first year may delay the onset of allergic symptoms (gas, diarrhea, vomiting, fussiness, and skin rashes) and reduce their severity.
+While breastfeeding will not prevent the occurrence of allergic disease in babies, exclusive breastfeeding for the first six months and continued breastfeeding for at least the first year may delay the onset of allergic symptoms (gas, diarrhea, vomiting, fussiness, and skin rashes) and reduce their severity.

 Because our understanding of allergic disease is constantly changing, mothers of high-risk babies (especially those with eczema or other skin conditions, and/or egg allergy) should be advised to talk with their baby’s doctor before introducing any foods other than human milk.